EMDK/docs/edge/source/api/securenfc/MifarePlusSL3.md

 **Parameters:**

-isEncrypted - false: Communication between device and card will be plain
+`isEncrypted` - false: Communication between device and card will be plain
             true: Communication between device and card will be encrypted

-macOnCmd - false: Command sent to card will not be MACed true: Command
+`macOnCmd` - false: Command sent to card will not be MACed true: Command
             sent to card will be MACed

-macOnResponse - false: Response received from card will not be MACed true:
+`macOnResponse` - false: Response received from card will not be MACed true:
             Response received from card will be MACed

-blockNumber - Card block number from which multiple blocks have to be read.
+`blockNumber` - Card block number from which multiple blocks have to be read.
             (range 0x00 to 0xFF depending card size)

-numOfBlocks - Number of blocks to be read.
+`numOfBlocks` - Number of blocks to be read.
 Maximum of 216 blocks can be
-            read
+            read, which excludes sector trailer.

 **Returns:**

-byte
+byte - Buffer having read block data.

 **Throws:**